Peppermint (2018 film)

-Peppermint is a 2018 American vigilante action thriller film directed by Pierre Morel and starring Jennifer Garner.
-Also featuring John Ortiz, John Gallagher Jr., Juan Pablo Raba, and Tyson Ritter, the plot follows a mother who transforms herself into a vigilante in a quest for revenge against the drug cartel that killed her daughter and husband.
+Peppermint is a 2018 American vigilante action thriller film directed by Pierre Morel and stars Jennifer Garner, alongside John Ortiz, John Gallagher Jr., Juan Pablo Raba, Cailey Fleming and Tyson Ritter.
+In the film, a woman becomes a vigilante in a quest for vengeance against the drug cartel responsible for the death of her daughter and husband.

-The film was released in the United States on September 7, 2018.
-It grossed $53 million worldwide and received generally negative reviews from critics, but more positive reviews from audiences.
-The film was released on Netflix in 2020, as well as other platforms.
+Peppermint was released in the United States on September 7, 2018, to negative reviews from critics and the film grossed $53 million worldwide.
+The film was released in South Korea in 2019 retitled 'I am Mother.'

 Plot

-An unidentified woman engages in a brutal fight with a man in a car.
-After a fierce struggle, she manages to shoot him in the head.

-Five years earlier, the same woman, Riley North, is working as a banker in Los Angeles, struggling to make ends meet.
-Her husband, Chris, owns a failing mechanic shop, and together, they have a ten-year-old daughter, Carly.
-Chris's friend tries to coerce him into robbing Diego Garcia, a powerful drug lord.
-Chris turns him down; however, Garcia, having already discovered his involvement, orders his men to make an example of him.
-When Riley and Chris take Carly out to a carnival for her birthday, Diego's men gun down the family in a drive-by shooting, killing Carly and Chris and injuring Riley.
+A woman is engaged in a brutal fight with a man in a car and finally kills him with a shot to his head.
+Five years earlier, the woman, Riley North, was working as a banker struggling to make ends meet.
+Her husband, Chris, owns a failing mechanic shop.
+They have a ten-year-old daughter, Carly.
+Chris's friend tries to talk him into robbing Diego Garcia, a powerful drug lord.
+Chris turns him down, but not before Garcia has already discovered his involvement and ordered his men to make an example of him.
+Riley and Chris take Carly out for pizza and to a carnival for her birthday.
+As the family walks to the car, Diego's men gun down Carly and Chris in a drive-by shooting.
+Riley is wounded but survives.
+Despite her injuries, Riley can positively identify the shooters.
+The detectives handling the case are hesitant to pursue charges against the three, as they are members of Garcia's drug cartel, which wields considerable influence.
+Detective Beltran explains to his partner, Carmichael, that the last detective who tried to bring Garcia to justice was found murdered.

-Despite her injuries, Riley is able to positively identify the shooters.
-The LAPD detectives handling the case are hesitant to pursue charges against the three, as they are members of Garcia's drug cartel, which wields considerable power and influence.
-Prior to the preliminary hearing, Riley is visited by the perpetrators's lawyer, who tries to bribe her.
+Before the preliminary hearing, Riley is visited by the perpetrator's lawyer, who tries to bribe her.
 She refuses the bribe, but the lawyer notices she has anti-psychotic medication at home and uses this information to paint her as an unreliable witness.
 Judge Stevens, who is secretly on the cartel's payroll, declares there is insufficient evidence to allow the perpetrators to stand trial and dismisses the case, while the prosecuting lawyers do nothing.
-Outraged, Riley tries to attack her family's killers, but she is subdued and ordered to be held at a psychiatric ward.
+Outraged, Riley tries to attack her family's killers, but is tasered and placed on a psychiatric hold in a mental institution.
 En route, she escapes and vanishes.

-Five years later, Detectives Moises Beltran and Stan Carmichael arrive at the site of the carnival and find the three shooters hanging from the Ferris wheel, having been killed by Riley.
-The killings attract the attention of FBI agent Lisa Inman.
-Inman explains to the detectives that before vanishing, Riley robbed the bank she used to work at, and that she has now returned, having robbed a gun store to steal a wide arsenal of weapons and ammunition.
+Five years later, Detectives Beltran and Carmichael arrive at the site of the carnival and find the three shooters hanging from a ferris wheel, having been executed by Riley.
+The executions attract the attention of FBI agent Lisa Inman, who meets with Beltran and Carmichael.
+Inman explains that before vanishing, Riley robbed the bank she used to work at, and that she has now returned, having stolen various assault rifles and ammunition from a gun store.